 Members of the Sanhedrin served under the presidency of the high priest much as priests today serve under the presidency of their bishop.
 The high priest bore the title nasi (ruler, king, prince) and retained this title even after the presidency was transferred to other hands.
 Similarly, in Anglican orders a bishop remains a bishop even after he has stepped down from serving in that office.
 Note the continuity of the tradition concerning the ordination of priests!

-The doctrine of Apostolic Succession received from Rome remains problematic since none of the Apostles were priests.
+The doctrine of Apostolic Succession received from Rome remains problematic since none of the Apostles were priests, as far as we know.
 Apostolic succession addresses who has authority over the flock, but it does not shed light on the continuity of the priesthood between the Old order and New order.
+In fact, the best scholars of the Roman Catholic Church have been unable to demonstrate unbroken succession from Jesus to the priesthood of the Church.
+There is no documentation tracing the chain of consecration from before the Second Century.

 among Jesus' followers who was qualified to ordain according to the Sanhedrin